 Incorporating furniture into your outdoor living space is a wonderful way to create a warm and inviting area to enjoy and entertain friends.
-But eventually, your outdoor furniture will need some sprucing up due to weather and wear.
-Below, I will show you how to recover your outdoor furniture cushions with durable, fade & stain resistant fabric.
+Eventually though, your outdoor furniture will need some sprucing up due to weather and wear.
+Lets look at how to recover your outdoor furniture cushions with durable, fade & stain resistant fabric.

 After much research, I decided on Sunbrella fabric to recover my outdoor cushions.
-Sunbrella has a great reputation for durability and easy cleaning.
-This type of fabric does not promote mold or mildew growth.
+Sunbrella has a great reputation for durability and easy cleaning, without the worry of mold or mildew growth.
 This is particularly appealing to me because my original patio cushions mildewed during the first rainy season and after trying virtually everything to clean it off, the stains remained.

 I priced replacement cushions for my patio set and they were $300 + shipping!
 My complete furniture set was only $500 brand new.